micessien/live-chat-app/README.md

 2. put mongoDB info into dev.js file
 3. Type " npm install " inside the root directory ( Download Server Dependencies )
 4. Type " npm install " inside the client directory ( Download Front-end Dependencies )
+5. Create a folder named " uploads " inside the root directory (For uploads files)

 If you have problem, feel free to ask me ^^